rfindler/395-2013/rkt/README.txt

 the running time as a function of the input size when you're not sure what the precise running time is.

-The tmonad.rkt language also generates a main module which, when run, prints out the coq code for the function with the right += expressions inserted.
+The tmonad language also generates a main module which, when run, prints out the coq code for the function with the right += expressions inserted.
 Eg: